int128/kubelogin/README.md

 # kubelogin [![CircleCI](https://circleci.com/gh/int128/kubelogin.svg?style=shield)](https://circleci.com/gh/int128/kubelogin)

 This is a helper command for [Kubernetes OpenID Connect (OIDC) authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
-It gets a token from the OIDC provider (e.g. Google or Keycloak) and writes it to the kubeconfig.
+It gets a token from the OIDC provider and writes it to the kubeconfig.

+This may work with various OIDC providers such as Keycloak, Google Identity Platform and Azure AD.

 ## TL;DR

-You need to setup Kubernetes OIDC authentication.
+You need to setup the OIDC provider and [Kubernetes OIDC authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens).
-See the later section for details.

-To update the kubeconfig, just run the command.
+After setup or when the token has been expired, just run `kubelogin`:

 ```
 % kubelogin